Vikenes/TPCFEmulationCosmoHOD/README.md

  - The `EmulationUtilities` repository.
 The path to this directory must be added to the header of all scripts in this directory to work.
  - Training data, generated with the script `HOD/HaloModel/HOD_and_cosmo_emulation/make_tpcf_emulation_data_files.py` from the `HOD` repository.

+### emulator_data
+The `emulator_data` is a symlink to where data was previously stored.
+If you change this symlink to a directory of your choice, almost all scripts will work with minimum modifications.

 ### Things to ignore
 Some things are irrelevant/outdated.
 This includes:
  - `original_config.yaml`: Was used for a different task with an earlier version of `EmulationUtilities`.